 6. All your changes will be automatically saved.

 1. Edit an assignment.
-In the expanded view, click Grading block and then choose Assign rubric/objective.
+In the expanded view, click Grading and Rubric block and then click Pick or create rubric.

 2. Search for the rubric you wish to map to this assignment.
 Once you find the rubric of your choice, then click on the rubric title to select it and then click Attach to attach the rubric to this assignment.